Theodore John Conrad: Investigation and postmortem discovery

 While Conrad raised his family in Massachusetts, law enforcement was hunting unsuccessfully for him.
 Agents from all FBI field offices joined in the search, compiling notes and documentation that filled 20 binders.
 The search for Conrad spanned 52 years, as investigators followed leads that took them to Washington D.C., Inglewood, California, West Texas, Oregon, and Honolulu.
 The case was featured on the true crime television programs America’s Most Wanted and Unsolved Mysteries.

 The hunt for Conrad went on for so long that one of the deputy U.S. marshals involved in the original investigation, John K. Elliott, was succeeded on the case by his son Peter J. Elliott, who became U.S. Marshal of the Northern District of Ohio in 2003.
 John Elliott retired in 1990 and never stopped hunting for Conrad.
 He died in March 2020.

 The case remained cold until November 2021, when Peter Elliott determined that Conrad had been living as Randele in Lynnfield, Massachusetts, 16 mi north of Boston.
-Conrad had died of lung cancer on May 18, 2021, telling his family his real identity on his deathbed.
+Conrad had died of lung cancer on May 18, 2021, telling his daughter his real identity after his first chemotherapy session in March 2021.
 Elliott was tipped off to Conrad's whereabouts by an obituary for Randele, which listed his birth date as July 10, 1947, exactly two years earlier than his real birth date of July 10, 1949.
 His parents' first names in the obituary, Edward and Ruthabeth, and college, New England College, were the same as Conrad's, and his mother's maiden name of Krueger was the same as well.
 Conrad's signature, obtained by investigators from a college application, was also highly similar to Randele's.
 His family will not be charged for not alerting authorities to his confession.
 Elliott has not disclosed how he learned of the obituary.